maxwo/snmp_notifier/README.md

       --snmp.destination=127.0.0.1:162 ...
                                  SNMP trap server destination.
       --snmp.retries=1           SNMP number of retries
-      --snmp.trap-default-oid="1.3.6.1.4.1.98789"
-                                 Trap OID to send if none is found in the alert labels.
-      --snmp.trap-oid-label="oid"
-                                 Label where to find the trap OID.
-      --snmp.trap-default-resolved-oid=1.3.6.1.4.1.444.555
-                                 Resolution trap OID to send if none is found in the alert labels.
-Defaults to the same trap OID as the firing trap.
-      --snmp.trap-resolved-oid-label=resolution-oid
-                                 Label where to find the resolution trap OID.
-Deafults to the same label as the firing OID label.
-      --snmp.trap-description-template=description-template.tpl
-                                 SNMP description template.
-      --snmp.extra-field-template=4=extra-field-template.tpl ...
-                                 SNMP extra field templates, eg. --snmp.extra-field-templates=4=new-field.template.tpl to add a 4th field to the trap, with the given template file.
-                                 You may add several fields using that flag several times.
       --snmp.timeout=5s          SNMP timeout duration
-      --snmp.sub-object-default-oid=1.3.6.1.4.1.123.456
-                                 OID to use as the base of the sub-objects of each trap.
       --snmp.community="public"  SNMP community (V2c only).
 Passing secrets to the command line is not recommended, consider using the SNMP_NOTIFIER_COMMUNITY environment variable instead. ($SNMP_NOTIFIER_COMMUNITY)
       --[no-]snmp.authentication-enabled